 Honors Course Contract

-Please contact Anne Dotter email@example.com if you have questions about the Honors Course Contract.
+Please contact Mauricio Gomez Montoya MauricioGomez@ku.edu if you have questions about the honors course contract.

-General Description: The Honors Course Contract is designed to allow students to pursue individualized work within the framework of a non-honors class.
-The Honors Course Contract is primarily defined by two key characteristics: it is student driven and faculty supported.
-Honors Contracts are envisioned as a means to empower undergraduate students to take a leadership role in their education by driving some of the content of their learning.
-This self-directed learning is only possible if faculty members are ready to guide Honors students as they engage in deepening and/or broadening their understanding of course content; thus mentorship is the second key element of Honors Course Contracts.
+General Description: The honors course contract is designed to allow students to pursue individualized work within the framework of a non-honors class 300-level or above.
+The honors course contract is primarily defined by two key characteristics: it is student driven, and faculty supported.
+Honors contracts are envisioned as a means to empower undergraduate students to take a leadership role in their education by driving key aspects of the content of their learning.
+This self-directed learning is only possible if faculty members are ready to guide honors students as they engage in deepening and/or broadening their understanding of course content; thus mentorship is the second key element of honors course contracts.

-Assignments: Honors Course Contracts can be a lot of things, but they should not be more burdensome and isolating work.
-The major value added of the project developed by the student and instructor is a furthered understanding of the area of study the class is taught in and of the implications of course content.
-This encompasses the standards of the discipline, specific methodological analyses, and in the best cases will be a first step in the direction of the student’s capstone / thesis.
+Assignments: Honors Course Contracts can be a lot of things, but should never feel burdensome, or as if they perpetuate isolating work.
+The major value added of the project developed by the student and instructor is a furthered understanding of the area of study the class is taught in and some of the implications of course content.
+This encompasses the standards of the discipline, specific methodological analyses and, in the best cases, will be a first step in the direction of the student’s capstone / thesis.

-Examples of assignments include: portfolio of responses to academic and other forms of reading, listening, viewing or experiential assignments, a research project on a specific topic identified as an area of interest to the student, which can be expressed in writing or in a visual format, a significant annotated bibliography / literature review, etc. Both faculty and student must endorse the proposed project.
+Examples of assignments include: portfolio of responses to academic and other forms of reading, listening, viewing or experiential assignments, a research project on a specific topic identified by the student as an area of interest, which can be expressed in writing or in a visual format, a significant annotated bibliography, or a literature review, etc. Both faculty and student must endorse the proposed project.

 Benefits: The Honors Course Contract represents a significant investment for both faculty and student.
-Students will benefit from the mentorship of the faculty member, and might therefore be expected to benefit their peers in the non-honors course by sharing some of their findings.
+Students will gain from the mentorship of the faculty member, and might therefore be expected to share some of their findings with their peers in the non-honors course.

 Examples of possible avenues for students and faculty to enrich the class at large include: a presentation of the research conducted, tutoring, organizing a meaningful field trip for the class, showing a film and monitoring a discussion, leading a discussion or more on a pertinent topic, etc.